cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ### Create a Resource Group

-sCreate one with the az cli using the following command.
+Create one with the az cli using the following command.

 ```console
 az group create --name <CHANGEME> --location eastus
 ```

 ### Create a service principal

+Service Principals are security identities within an Azure AD tenancy that may be used by apps, services and automation tools.

+When you create a Service Principal then from an RBAC perspective it will, by default, have the Contributor role assigned at the subscription scope level.
+For most applications you would remove that and then assign a more limited RBAC role and scope assignment, but this default level is ideal for Terraform provisioning.

 Open Service Broker for Azure uses a service principal to provision Azure resources on your behalf or if you're using AKS, on behalf of Kubernetes.